mvysny/photocloud-frame-slideshow/README.md

 photocloud-frame-slideshow
 # PhotoCloud Frame Slideshow

-Just sit back and watch your photos with your family; convert your old tablet to a digital photo frame; browse your cloud photos, hassle-free.
-The only digital frame application which supports your own OwnCloud servers, with self-signed https certificates.
+Just sit back and watch your photos with your family; convert your old Android tablet to a digital photo frame; browse your cloud photos, hassle-free.
+The only digital frame application which supports your own OwnCloud/NextCloud servers, with self-signed https certificates.

 Supported photo streams:

+Supported photo streams:
-- Files stored on any OwnCloud server, even with self-signed https certificate
+- Files stored on any OwnCloud/NextCloud server, even with self-signed https certificate
 - Files stored in your Dropbox account
 - Local Gallery
 - Flickr